 - The Gatorman Bokor from HORDES has a Hand of Glory attack that forces the target to remain stationary, mostly to hold them still so their Shamblers can swarm over them.

 - Hunter: The Vigil has the Hand as a top-level example of the Cheiron Group's Thaumatechnology.
 Instead of granting invisibility, however, it grants a light that enthralls all who see it.
 And unlike other examples, the user needs to have it grafted to their wrist first.
 It's always a bit cold and wrinkled, like you just pulled it out of a bath.
 Fun times can ensue if you blow the roll to use it - you get stuck staring at it yourself until someone puts it out (the flames don't consume your flesh, but only go out if you stick them in milk).

 - Shadowrun: The 5th edition Street Grimoire details a Necromancy ritual for creating a Hand of Glory that allows the magician to use the skills of the person that the hand was taken from.
 To reuse the Hand, it must be treated with the blood of magician but doing this can lead to darker forms of Blood Magic.
 The book also advises against trying to posses more than one Hand of Glory, warning that the Hands may seek vengeance on their creator if not used - idle hands being the devil's tools and all that.

 - Unknown Armies: It can paralyze anyone who looks into the flame as long as it is lit or until the victim is hurt and leaves them with no memory of what happened, but the hand can only be used indoors.
 Hands of Glory can be crafted by anyone regardless of magical power.

-- Vampire: The Masquerade: The Giovanni can create a Hand of Glory using a level 2 necromancy ritual that affects mortals.
+- Vampire: The Masquerade: The Giovanni can create a Hand of Glory using a level 2 necromancy ritual that can be used to send any mortals inside a household into a deep sleep.
 Must be handy for feeding.